Thodor12/RSA-Resources/README.md

-# RSA-Resources
+# RDA-Resources

 This website will contain popular posts made by the community in order to easily consolidate them all in one place.
-- It is a subdomain of https://robloxscriptassistance.org/
+- It is a subdomain of https://robloxdevelopmentassistance.org/

 This repository is currently only moderated by Thodor12 and PogChonk.